Netstat Command in Linux - 25 Commands with Examples

 Terminal output of the netstat

-• Send-Q – Send queue of bytes ready to be sent.
+• Send-Q. Number of bytes waiting in the queue to be sent.

-• Local address – Address details and port of the local connection.
-An asterisk (*) in the host indicates that the server is listening and if a port is not yet established.
+• Local address.
+Local address and port of the connection.
+An asterisk (*) in the host indicates that the server is listening on all available interfaces, and a port may not yet be established.

-• Foreign address– Address details and port of the remote end of the connection.
-An asterisk (*) appears if a port is not yet established.
+• Foreign address.
+Remote address and port of the connection.
+An asterisk (*) appears if a connection is not yet established.

-• State – State of the local socket, most commonly ESTABLISHED, LISTENING, CLOSED or blank.
+• State.
+State of the local socket.
+Values include ESTABLISHED, LISTENING, CLOSED, or blank.

-• Path – System path to the socket.
+• Path.
+File system path to the socket.

 netstat [option 1] [option 2] [option 3]